-The History of Zahner’s
+The 115 Year History of Zahner’s

 For those familiar with the downtown Rockville section of the town of Vernon, the store was located across from the town green.
 Currently, the area is occupied by Dave’s Cobbler Shop.
-In 1951 Rockville was a bustling downtown attracting customers from the surrounding communities of Ellington, Tolland, Bolton, East Windsor, South Windsor, and Manchester.
+In the mid-1900's Rockville was a bustling downtown attracting customers from the surrounding communities of Ellington, Tolland, Bolton, East Windsor, South Windsor, and Manchester.
 A trolley car also ran from Rockville through Tolland to Stafford.
 Rockville was such an important woolen fabric producing center that a rail line ran from Hartford through East Hartford and Manchester to Rockville.
 The purpose of this Hartford connection was to allow the transport of the fine fabric to New York City and world markets.

 As with so many Victorian downtowns, the City of Rockville was suffering a major struggle to compete with other areas of Vernon and Manchester.
 As Zahner’s management became aware of the planned Buckland Hills Mall in Manchester, new challenges had to be met.
 The mall in Manchester would further complicate the difficult business environment in Rockville.
 In 1987 it was determined that a move to the Route 30 Vernon Commons would help the store to face this challenge.
 The move was a major one but it was accomplished just in time to meet the early 1990’s recession head-on.
 After a few bumps and struggles, the store was downsized in response to the new realities of the marketplace.
 Having exhausted its fifteen-year lease at the Vernon Commons a search for available space landed us a spot in the Shops at 30 across from the well-known Rein’s Deli.
 Our current location was completed and we moved on June 30, 2011.